fabricix/MPM-Geomechanics/manual/intro-and-compiling.md

 ## CMake Compilation

-See the [Cmake Compilation Manual](../build/CMake/cmake-compilation-manual.md#linux-instructions) for more information on compiling with CMake.
+See the [Cmake Compilation Manual](@ref cmake_compilation_manual) for more information on compiling with CMake and Linux.

 ## Make Compilation
 For compile the code in a linux environment, execute the [make](https://www.gnu.org/software/make/) command into the make folder, in with is located de makefile `MPM-Geomechanics\build\make\makefile`: